-La Rural Convention Center (12 miles away).
+La Rural Convention Center (14 miles away).

-La Rural (12 miles away).
+La Rural (14 miles away).

-Generally speaking, your chosen car rental company will charge the fined amount to your credit card, including local surcharges.
-Otherwise, they may supply your contact details to the relevant local law enforcement agency, who’ll then send a fine to your postal address.
+Most of the time, your chosen rental car company will charge the amount listed on the fine to your credit card, including local surcharges and taxes.
+Otherwise, they may share your information with local law enforcement agencies, who’ll then send a fine to your postal address.